sanjibTCS/CourseEraAssign/README.md

 Creating a second, independent tidy data set with the average of each variable for each activity and each subject 5.1 Making second tidy data set
 5.2 Writing second tidy data set in txt file

-PS..The code takes for granted all the data is present in the same folder, un-compressed and without names altered.
+About variables:

+x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the downloaded files.
+x_data, y_data and subject_data merge the previous datasets to further analysis.